- What is Capital?

 You need to know at least the minimum amount you need to start your business.
-Some businesses require huge amount while others require low capital.
-For me, I had to raise at least $100 to kick-off my blogging business.
+Some businesses require huge amounts while others require low capital.
+For me, I had to raise at least $100 to kick off my blogging business.

 #2.
 What Equipment or tools do you need?

 You have to come up with a list of equipment or tools you need.
 For example

 In Blogging: You need a laptop, steady electricity and an internet connection

 Barbing business: You need clippers, mirrors, powders and steady electricity

 Photography: You need a camera, Light, good background and a laptop for Photoshop editing etc.